David Johnson Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- In his three career matchups against them, Johnson has averaged 53 rushing yards against the Titans, 35.5 more than his over/under in Sunday's game.
+- Johnson averaged 53 rushing yards per game over his three career matchups against the Titans, 35.5 more yards than his over/under in Sunday's game.

-- Johnson, in three matchups versus the Titans, has run for a TD twice, but has yet to total more than one in a single contest.
+- In two of three games versus the Titans Johnson has run for a touchdown.
+But he did not have multiple TDs in either of those games.

 - Note: Johnson's stats vs. Titans date back to 2016.

-- The Titans have the NFL's second-ranked defense against the run, surrendering 85.9 yards per game.
+- Johnson will go up against a Titans squad that allows 85.9 rushing yards per game and is the NFL's second-ranked rush defense.

-- Johnson and the Texans will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Texans are up against the NFL's 12th-ranked defense when it comes to rushing TDs allowed (14 this year).

 Recent Performances